Iuliia Nesterenko

 Design

-Picking a unique color rarely used in your emails before is a good idea as long as it keeps the color balance right.
-Picking the right size carries as much significance: to make sure you’ve come up with the appropriate button size, preview your email to see how it looks on the desktop and in mobile devices.
-For example, in the our system it takes one click to ensure your CTA is displayed as intended:
+Choosing a unique color that hasn’t been used before in your emails can be a good idea, as long as it maintains the right color balance.
+Choosing the right size is just as important.
+To ensure your button is the appropriate size, preview your email to see how it appears on both desktop and mobile devices.
+For example, in Yespo, it only takes one click to ensure your CTA displays as intended.

-How to preview a CTA in the email in the our system
+How to preview a CTA in the email in our system

 Placement